 House Of The Dragon’s Cast

-It’s important to note that this series takes place long before Game of Thrones.
+It’s important to note that this series takes place long long before Game of Thrones.
 So the cast from the original Game of Thrones series will not be featured on House of the Dragon.
-HBO has yet to announce any actors cast for the new Game of Thrones series.

 When Will HBO Air House Of The Dragon?